The Pullbacks of Principal Coactions

-Recall that the universal $C^*$-algebra of a complex *-algebra is the $C^*$-completion with respect to the universal $C^*$-norm given by the supremum of the operator norms over all bounded *-representations (if the supremum exists).
-Let $\CSq$ denote the universal $C^*$-algebra generated by $A$ and $B$.
-From the above representations, it follows that
+Recall that the universal $C^*$-algebra of a complex *-algebra is the $C^*$-completion with respect to the universal $C^*$-norm given by the supremum (if it exists) of the operator norms over all bounded *-representations.
+Let $\CSq$ denote the universal $C^*$-algebra generated by $A$ and $B$ satisfying~\eqref{podles}.
+From the above representations, it follows that $\CSq$ is the minimal unitalization of $\cK(\lN)$, that is,

-Here $\cK(\lN)$ and $\B(\lN)$ denote the $C^*$-algebras of compact and bounded operators on the Hilbert space $\lN$, respectively.
+Here $\cK(\lN)$ and $\B(\lN)$ denote the $C^*$-algebras of compact and bounded operators respectively on the Hilbert space~$\lN$.
 The isomorphism \eqref{CSq} implies that ${\K}_0(\CSq)\cong\Z\oplus\Z$, where one generator of $K$-theory is given by the class of the unit $1\in\CSq$, and the other by the class of the 1-dimensional projection onto $\C e_0\subseteq \lN$.